Est. time: 20 min.

 Here’s the list again, with particular words highlighted.
 Do you see the pattern?

-The words suggest old age and weariness.
+For many people, the words subtly suggest old age and weariness.
 They had a powerful, unconscious effect: subjects in Bargh’s experiment walked out of the lab more slowly than they had walked in!
 A parallel experiment demonstrated how subliminal cues not only affect us physically, but socially as well.
 Here the researchers primed two groups with different sets of words.
 One group saw these: aggressively, bold, rude, bother, disturb, and infringe.
 The second group read these terms: respect, considerate, appreciate, patiently, yield, polite, courteous.

 When you go to a meeting or a negotiation, you will hear snatches of conversation or bits of a story on the radio along the way.
 No single word is likely to change your mood, but the general tone of what you hear potentially tilts your outlook and behavior.
 So do the random thoughts that pass through your mind.
 Most certainly, so does what we hear during a negotiation session.
 There is no way to backtrack and find the source of all your feelings and responses, but it pays to be mindful of your disposition and whether it serves your interests.
 Moreover, according to Robert Cialdini’s book Pre-suasion, there are things that you can do or say before you make a request or float a proposal that can increase the likelihood you’ll get the answer you want.